-Participation prior to Participation between Participation on or after 07/01/2003 07/01/2003 and 08/31/2008 09/01/2008 Plan Administrator: The plan is administered by the Kentucky Employees Retirement System.
-Covered Employees: Recipient of a retirement benefit receive health care benefits. it from Kentucky Employees Ret tirement System are eligible to Benefit Factor: Participation prior 7/1/2003 hospital medicial insurance propayment for retiree a qualifing dependence on years of service https://kyret.ky.gov for details).
+Plan Administrator: Participation prior to 07/01/2003 The plan is administered by the Participation between 07/01/2003 and 08/31/2008 Kentucky Employees Retirement Participation on or after 09/01/2008 nt System.
+Covered Employees: Recipient of a retirement benefit from Kentucky Employees Retirement System are eligible receive health care benefits.
+Benefit Factor: Participation prior to 7/1/2003 hospital and medicial insurance premium payment for retiree and their qualifing dependence based on years of service (visit https://kyret.ky.gov for more details).
 On or after 7/1/2003 but before 9/1/2008 employee must have 10 years of earned service at retirement to be eligible for insurance benefit.
 Benefit of \$10.00 per month for each year of earned service without regard to a maximum dollar amount; adjusted by 1.5% annually.
 Participation on or after 09/01/2008 employee must have 15 years of earned service at retirement to be eligible for insurance benefit.
 Benefit of \$10.00 per month for each year of earned service without regard to a maximum dollar amount; adjusted by 1.5% annually.
-Cost of Living Adjustment (COLA): Members participating after 20 008 receive 1.50% increase annu ally.
+Cost of Living Adjustment (COLA): Members participating after 20 08 receive 1.50% increase annu ally.
 Contribution Rate: Contribution rates for the employer are actuarially determined.
 No member contribution.
 Contribution rates for the employer are actuarially determined.
 No member contribution.
 Contribution rates for the employer are actuarilly determined.
 Member contribution of 1% of salary.
-KERS Membership